MArpogaus/awesome-ayu/README.md

 }
 ```

+The following table gives an overview of all widget parameters:

 | Name            | Description                                                                                                    | Type   |
 |:----------------|:---------------------------------------------------------------------------------------------------------------|:-------|
 | `city_id`       | open weather map id of your city.
 Find it here: https://openweathermap.org/find?q=                             | string |